darshak-k/FreeLancelot/README.md

-# Play Hello World Web Tutorial for Java
+# SOEN 6441 - FreeLancelot

 To follow the steps in this tutorial, you will need the correct version of Java and a build tool.
 You can build Play projects with any Java build tool.
 Since sbt takes advantage of Play features such as auto-reload, the tutorial describes how to build the project with sbt.